 Metered taxis abound in Cape Town, but expats should take caution to use a reliable company.
-Rikkis Taxis, Excite Taxis or Intercab are reputable businesses.
 Fares are usually printed on the cab's doors.

 Passengers should make sure that the driver has turned on the meter, or that they have negotiated a fare beforehand.
-Metered taxis that look to be in poor condition or that don't have a meter should be avoided.
+Metered taxis that look to be in poor condition, or taxis that don't have a meter should be avoided.
 Tipping is appreciated, but not expected.